album-app/album-workshop/src/pages/04_a_remote_catalog.md

 ---
 slug: "/remote_catalog"
-title: "4a Create and populate a remote catalog"
+title: "Create and populate a remote catalog"
 description: "In this section of the workshop you will create a remote catalog living on Gitlab and deploy the solution you wrote in the previous sections of the workshop into it."
 ---